unicorn-engine/unicorn/docs/COMPILE.md

 ## Cross build with NDK

-To build Unicorn2 on the Android platform, firstly you need to download [NDK](https://developer.android.com/ndk/downloads).
+To cross-build and run Unicorn2 on the Android platform, firstly you need to download [NDK](https://developer.android.com/ndk/downloads).

 For newer NDK, please make sure your cmake version is above 3.19.